Top Nuggets vs. Suns Players to Watch - Western Conference Semifinals Game 5

 Nuggets Players to Watch

-- Aaron Gordon averages 16.3 points, 6.6 rebounds and 3 assists per game.
-At the other end, he averages 0.8 steals and 0.8 blocked shots.
+- Aaron Gordon is putting up 16.3 points, 3 assists and 6.6 rebounds per contest.

 Watch live sports and TV without cable on all your devices with a seven-day free trial to Fubo!